 Fosamprenavir belongs to a group or class of drugs called protease inhibitors.
 Fosamprenavir interferes with an enzyme called protease, which is used by HIV-infected cells to make new viruses.
 Once fosamprenavir is absorbed in the body, it is converted to its active, anti-HIV form called amprenavir.
 Since amprenavir inhibits, or reduces the activity of this enzyme, this drug causes HIV-infected cells to produce fewer viruses.

 How do people with HIV use fosamprenavir?

 Fosamprenavir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues), and sometimes including drugs from other classes such as non-nukes (non-nucleoside reverse transcriptase inhibitors).
 Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see A Practical Guide to HIV Drug Treatment.
+For more information on ART, see Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither fosamprenavir nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he/she can monitor your health.